About arc42

 MongoDB |

-The database system used to store user and game-related data. |
+The database system used to store user and game-related data like questions. |

 Docker |